DaveBackus/Data_Bootcamp_Book/graphs1.md

 wbdf = pd.DataFrame({'gdppc': gdppc, 'country': country}, index=code)
 wbdf
 ```
-In IPython, the last line -- the dataframe name `wb` on its own -- results in the display of `wb`.
+In IPython, the last line -- the dataframe name `wbdf` on its own -- results in the display of `wbdf`.
 That works as long as it's the last statement in the cell.

 *Fama-French returns.* Our third dataframe reads annual returns from Fama and French: